BoredFurry/tp/docs/DeveloperGuide.md

 10. The system needs to be able to handle name conflicts (where 2 people share the same name) during searches
 11. The system should account for the possibility that 2 inputs can be exactly the same
 12. The system should be easy to understand for a novice user that prefers a CLI
-13. The system should not allow the upload of images for privacy reasons
+13. The system should not support the upload of images for privacy reasons
+14. The system should store the data locally on the user's device
+15. The system only needs to handle input for 1 user at a given time
+16. The system should work on a computer that has a version of java 17
+17. The GUI of the system needs to work for screens with resolution of at least 1280x720 and higher
+18. The system should be PDF friendly

 *{More to be added}*